Dexedrine is a stimulant medication used to treat ADHD in children and adults. Learn about its uses, side effects, dosages, and warnings here.

-Dexedrine is a long- or short-acting capsule, taken orally, that is primarily used to treat attention deficit hyperactivity disorder (ADHD) in children ages 3-12, adolescents, and adults.
-According to the FDA, Dexedrine is a federally controlled substance (CII) because it can be abused or lead to dependence.
+Dexedrine (Generic Name: dextroamphetamine sulfate) is a long- or short-acting capsule, taken orally, that is primarily used to treat attention deficit hyperactivity disorder (ADHD or ADD) in children ages 3-12, adolescents, and adults.
+According to the US.
+Food and Drug Administration (FDA), Dexedrine is a federally controlled substance (“Schedule II Stimulant”) because it can be abused or lead to dependence.
 It is an amphetamine.

 Dexedrine is also used to treat narcolepsy.